Chaos for foliated spaces and pseudogroups: Pseudogroup dynamics

 \subsection{Dynamics and compact generation}

 We begin with some preliminary results for compactly generated pseudogroups.
-The following proposition reveals that, for every system of compact generation $(U,F,\widetilde F)$ and every point $x\in U$, either the pseudogroup is sensitive to initial conditions around $x$, or every map in $\langle F\rangle$ defined on $x$ has an extension in $\langle \widetilde F\rangle$ whose domain contains a ball of a fixed radius $\rho>0$.
+The following proposition reveals that, for every system of compact generation $(U,F,\widetilde F)$ and every point $x\in U$, either the pseudo{\textasteriskcentered}group $\langle \widetilde F\rangle$ displays sensitivity to initial conditions on $x$, or every map in $\langle F\rangle$ defined on $x$ has an extension in $\langle \widetilde F\rangle$ whose domain contains a ball of a fixed radius $\rho>0$.

 \begin{proposition} Let $\mathcal{G}$ be a compactly generated pseudogroup on $X$, let $d$ be a compatible metric, let $(U,F,\widetilde F)$ be a system of compact generation, and let